 An experienced pedestrian accident lawyer will investigate the accident, assess the total damages with professional experts, negotiate with the other party’s insurance company, and bring the case to court if you are unsatisfied with the insurance company’s offering.
 Contact our pedestrian accident lawyers near Philadelphia for your free consultation.

 Walking through Philadelphia streets can be risky due to heavy traffic, aggressive drivers, and accidents caused by driver mistakes.
-With the city’s growing development and more traffic, the danger is always there.
+The danger is always there with the city’s growing development and more traffic.
 If you’re hit by a vehicle, the impact can be serious.
 That’s why you need an experienced pedestrian accident lawyer to help you get the most compensation for your injury.

-For over 60 years, Munley Law Personal Injury Attorneys have represented pedestrian accident victims and their families across Pennsylvania, ensuring they receive fair compensation for their injuries or loss.
+Munley Law Personal Injury Attorneys have represented pedestrian accident victims and their families across Pennsylvania, ensuring they receive fair compensation for their injuries or loss since 1959.
 We won’t collect a fee unless we win your case.
+Contact us today for a free consultation.

 Munley Law Personal Injury Attorneys